MIZ-KAS/AZURE_AKS_SQL_TASK/README.md

+# Question Answered
+## Part III
+Setup an AKS cluster and Azure SQL Database
+Write a terraform code to deploy an AKS cluster running on two nodes that should  be deployed into a new Azure Virtual Network.

 # AKS Cluster and Azure SQL Database Deployment

 This Terraform configuration deploys an Azure Kubernetes Service (AKS) cluster with two nodes, and an Azure SQL Database.